-NCMC accepts credit earned from institutions accredited by agencies recognized by the Council for Higher Education Accreditation.
+NCMC accepts credit earned from institutions accredited by the Higher Learning Commission of Colleges and Schools.
 All courses designated as MOTR courses by sending institutions will be accepted in transfer.
 Courses outside the designated Missouri Transfer Core Curriculum will be accepted in transfer when the courses are: